 Employees often fear retaliation at work if they report the injury.
 This may come in the form of less hours, a less desirable shift, or even termination.
 The good news is that workers in Kentucky are protected from retaliation in the form of termination due to filing a workers’ compensation claim.
 You can read more about the protections against termination after a work injury by visiting our recent blog here.

 Thinking the Accident Was Their Fault

 Many injured workers fail to report accidents because they believe that they were at fault, therefore, are unable to pursue a workers’ compensation claim.
 Employers may also purposefully tell employees this in order to dissuade them from reporting an injury.
-The good news for workers is that workers’ compensation in Louisiana operates on a no-fault system, meaning that fault does not matter.
+The good news for workers is that workers’ compensation in Kentucky operates on a no-fault system, meaning that fault does not matter.
 If a worker was injured during the scope of their employment, they are entitled to file a claim.

 Pursuing Justice for Injured Workers

 If you have been injured at work, you should not hesitate to report the accident immediately to your supervisor or management.
 Doing so will create a paper trail of the incident and help ensure that your future workers’ compensation attorney is built on solid ground.
 Then, make sure to get in touch with an attorney at our firm to help ensure you receive maximum benefits.